su-shubham/Lio/README.md

 Lio is a comprehensive service designed for efficient document processing and interactive chat capabilities powered by retrieval-augmented generation.
 Leverage the power of advanced retrieval techniques to integrate document context seamlessly into chat interactions for more precise and context-aware responses.

+🔄 Architecture Overview: Built on a robust web-queue-worker pattern where **FastAPI** handles web requests, **Redis** manages message queues, and **Dramatiq** workers process background tasks asynchronously.
+Powered by **Qdrant** vector database for efficient document storage and retrieval, leveraging **Cohere/OpenAI** embeddings, and **LangChain** for seamless AI interactions and document processing pipeline.

 ## 📑 Table of Contents
 - [🎯 Prerequisites](#prerequisites)
 - [⚙️ Setup and Installation](#setup-and-installation)